-- 1. Regulatory capture independence of the regulator under siege through indirect influence on its structures. - 2.
-Political influence how does the IRBA escape the influence of politics and deliver its mandate independently? - 3.
-Transformation will be difficult in a shrinking economy.
+- 1. Regulatory capture through indirect influence on its committees. - 2.
+Political influence - 3.
+Influence by the profession on the mandate and functions of the IRBA - 4.
+Transformation will be difficult in a shrinking economy. - 5.
+The impact of disruptive technology on the profession.